 Louisiana Literature 2014

-For the fifth time Louisiana Museum of Modern Art presents the international literary festival Louisiana Literature, which this year takes place August 21-24.
-This year some of the world’s best women writers take pride of place.
-The festival invites the public to meet and experience literature in a varied mix of genres and modes of expression on platforms around the museum.
+For the fifth time Louisiana Museum of Modern Art presented the international literary festival Louisiana Literature, which this year took place August 21-24.
+Some of the world’s best women writers took pride of place.
+The festival invited the public to meet and experience literature in a varied mix of genres and modes of expression on platforms around the museum.

 See or recall several of the major LOUISIANA LITERATURE MOMENTS from previous festivals.

-Louisiana Literature 2014 takes us out into the world with names from countries as different as Britain, Hungary, Canada, Romania, Germany, Nigeria, Sweden, Egypt, Norway and the USA.
-True to tradition the festival presents literature in readings, dialogue, discussion, song and performance.
-The writers appear on stages all around the museum, outdoors and indoors.
+Louisiana Literature 2014 took us out into the world with names from countries as different as Britain, Hungary, Canada, Romania, Germany, Nigeria, Sweden, Egypt, Norway and the USA.
+True to tradition the festival presented literature in readings, dialogue, discussion, song and performance.
+The writers appeared on stages all around the museum, outdoors and indoors.